jhrcook/100DaysOfPython/README.md

 Also, the API for the re library in Python and the stringr package in R are flipped.
 I also began the next chapter on data wrangling.
 This one is focussed on manipulating the shapes of DataFrames.

+**Day 19 - November 08, 2019**
+We covered merging and concatenating Series and DataFrames.
+Thankfully, the logic is simmillar to that used in R byby dplyr.